Keep the commitment – employee recognition programs that work

 With the vast array of recognition programs, many HR departments are equally daunted with the task of what to actually purchase as gifts.

 One major component to keep in mind is the importance to tier gifts and provide a variety of rewards.
 What is valuable to one employee, may be not as practical to another.
 Consider your workforce and what may appeal to them on different levels.
 High-end recognition gifts range from engraved gift sets and electronics, to the tried-and-true executive pen or other traditional items.
-And it’s great to be creative, but keep practical gifts such as travel mugs, aluminum water bottles, or tote bags, in play as well.
+And it’s great to be creative, but keep practical gifts such as travel mugs, aluminum water bottles, or personalized tote bags, in play as well.
 They are still appreciated and, most importantly, put to use.

 For awards programs, consider logo merchandise with the plaque, or other branded company products along with the gift card.
 Why double the gift and spend more money?
 Pretty simple.
 While the plaque is important and will do much for motivation and pride, it will hang on the wall or propped against the back of the cube.
 And that’s it.
 No other eyes will ever fall on it except their coworkers and visitors.